 Leverage Robotics Technology

-Given that robotics technology is faster and more precise than most human employees, leaning into robotics technology can provide your fulfillment team with a long-term solution to the annual peak season returns.
-Drones can count and locate products across the fulfillment center.
-Autonomous mobile robots (AMRs) can quickly sort products for faster processing, and automated guided robots (AGRs) can move large pallets and bins across the distribution center safely.
+Given that robotics technology is faster and more precise than most human employees, leveraging robotics can provide your fulfillment team with a long-term solution to the annual peak season returns.
+Drones can count and locate products across the fulfillment center, autonomous mobile robots (AMRs) can quickly sort products for faster processing, and automated guided robots (AGRs) can move large pallets and bins across the distribution center safely.

-Since robots can run around the clock (with the exception of charging time), this means your reverse logistics process can continue to operate smoothly -- no matter what time it is.
+Since robots can run around the clock—with the exception of charging time—your reverse logistics process can continue to operate smoothly no matter what time it is.

 Work with an Omnichannel Provider

 Even though your team may be equipped to handle customer returns during normal times of the year, it can be beneficial to partner with an omnichannel provider like Radial during the peak season.

 With a strong infrastructure, large teams, and a dedicated customer care solution, Radial makes it possible to manage all of your returns quickly and accurately—regardless of the channel they were purchased from or where they were shipped.
 And since all the work is managed in Radial’s fulfillment or customer care centers, your team doesn’t have to worry about the extra load at all.

 Balancing customer orders with a surge in product returns can be hard on any fulfillment team.
 But by providing your own shipping labels to streamline order processing, using an omnichannel order management system (OMS) to restock and damage out inventory, leveraging robotics technology to handle the movement of physical inventory, and partnering with an omnichannel provider to take the pressure off your team, you can successfully make it through the third phase of this year’s peak season.